-Low Income Taxpayer Clinics(LITCs).
+Low Income Taxpayer Clinics (LITCs).
 LITCs are independent organizations that provide low income taxpayers with representation in federal tax controversies with the IRS for free or for a nominal charge.
 The clinics also provide tax education and outreach for taxpayers who speak English as a second language.
 Publication 4134, Low Income Taxpayer Clinic List, provides information on clinics in your area.
-It is available at <a href="https://www.irs.govor.no.ndm.ndm.no.ndm.ndm.no.ndm.ndm.no.ndm.ndm.no.ndm.
+It is available at www.irs.gov/advocate/, click on "Low Income Taxpayer Clinics!", or at your local IRS office

 Free tax services.
-To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
+To find out what services are available, get Pub.
+910, IRS Guide to Free Tax Services.
 It contains lists of free tax information sources, including publications, services, and free tax education and assistance programs.
 It also has an index of over 100 TeleTax topics (recorded tax information) you can listen to on your telephone.